xuankimtran/docs-1/pages/katalon-analytics/docs/testops-april-release-trial-plans.md

 A valid business email registration is eligible for a 30-day trial of **TestOps Business** and/or a 45-day trial of **TestOps Enterprise**.

 When your trial period expires, you need to purchase a monthly or annual subscription.
-Otherwise, your plan is reverted to **TestOps Free**.
+Otherwise, your plan is reverted to **TestOps** (free plan).

 > Notes:
 >